 Common Causes of Scooting

-Scooting is your dog's way of trying to find relief or saying something's not quite right.
+Scooting is your dog's way of seeking relief or of saying something's not quite right.
 Several culprits could be behind your pup's slide across the floor.
-This nuisance can be caused by clogged anal glands, internal parasites, itchy skin, or dietary problems.
+Clogged anal glands, internal parasites, itchy skin, or dietary problems can cause this nuisance.
 Understanding these causes helps you quash the issue quickly and keep your canine bestie feeling comfy.

 Anal Gland Issues